liminalalbrecht/global_times_webscraper/README.md

 # global_times_webscraper

-This scraper allows to automatically download articles of the Chinese newspaper Global Times via a keyword search - both for the title as well as the body text.
+This scraper allows to automatically download English articles of the Chinese newspaper Global Times via a keyword search - both for the title as well as the body text.
 In addition, you can set a specific time frame.
 The downloaded articles include the publication date, authors,  title,  body text, and link.
 The data table will be stored as an excel file.

 PS: If you come across a bug, lemme know!
 I appreciate also any tips and constructive criticism!